siddharthtiwari-03/UnSQL/Readme.md

 > **Explanation:**
 > In the above sample, `'salary'` and `'department'` represents columns in `user` table.
 Here, inside `select` property, we are calculating sum of salaries, since we have used `groupBy` to group records using `'department'`, sum of salaries from each `'department'` will be calculated are returned with the local reference name `'totalSalary'`, then we are filtering to fetch all records only when 'totalSalary' is greater than 5000
 > **Please note:**
+> 1. `cast` is used for type casting of `value` property into desired type
-> 1. `compare` property is available when `sum` is used inside `having` and not available when it is being used inside `select` clause
+> 2. `compare` property is available when `sum` is used inside `having` and not available when it is being used inside `select` clause
-> 2. `as` property is available when this wrapper is used inside `select` and not available when it is being used inside `having` clause
+> 3. `as` property is available when this wrapper is used inside `select` and not available when it is being used inside `having` clause
-> 3. `value` can either accept either a column name or number value or an object (simple or nested) as its value
+> 4. `value` can either accept either a column name or number value or an object (simple or nested) as its value

 #### Average wrapper